cpaul007/zionffstyler/README.md

 After activating the plugin, you will open your zion builder editor and add the FF Styler element.

 # Changelog

+## 1.0.1
+Fix - Height of textarea field is conflicting with input field's height.

 ## 1.0.0
 Initial Release